 We are focused on ensuring that our graduate students and postdocs continue to receive support, despite the shutdown of labs and universities across the country.
 The response from NSF was immediately positive and they will continue to provide stipends.
 Through a grassroots-driven APS member alert, the APS Office of Government Affairs is urging other federal agencies to make a similar decision.

 In preparation for any future phase of federal economic stimulus to respond to COVID-19, we have prepared a proposal for making scientific infrastructure a piece of the funding package.

 Many physics instructors have suddenly found themselves in an unprecedented situation: their institutions are immediately transitioning to a completely online format.
 Find strategies and lists of resources to get started:

 APS members will continue to receive print copies of APS News and Physics Today.

 If you currently receive them at your workplace, you may go to your my.aps.org profile to add a delivery address to receive them at home.

 We would also like to remind everyone that they can read all the articles published by APS News free online.
 Read APS News

 Our staff are working with Unit leaders to ensure that timely and relevant information is communicated to their members and to ensure continuity of awards, prizes, and fellowships.
-Some fellowship nomination deadlines have been extended.
-View fellowship deadlines
+Many nomination deadlines were extended.

 If any of your questions are not addressed above, you can always contact us using the information on our Contact Us page.